Posted by pets | 4 June 2011

-Classification of dogs according to their functional intelligence and obedience
+Classification of dogs according to their functional and obedience intelligence

-The 1 to 10: The 10 races with functional intelligence and highest obedience.
+Of 1 to 10: The 10 races with functional intelligence and highest obedience.
 Less than five exercises to understand orders new.
 Ability to remember without the need to repeatedly practice tests.
-They respond to the first order the 95 % the times at least.
+They respond to the first order the 95 % of the times at least.
 They have a rapid response even at a distance.
 They learn to properly being trained by coaches relatively inexperienced.

 1. Border Collie